yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 a boolean method named "compareTo" with a User parameter named "user" and a boolean method named "modifyUser" with a User parameter named "user".

-The User class contains 4 String fields named "name", "password", "email", and "major".
-The User class also has a User constructor which uses the four class fields.
-There is also a User constructor which creates a new User object and sets all four variables to null.
+The User class contains 4 String fields named "name", "password", "email", and "major" and also has 3 Array Lists and a boolean.
+Two of the Array Lists are User Array Lists named "friendsList" and "blockedList" while the third is a Chat Array List named "chatList".
+The boolean field is named "restrictMessage".
+The User class also has a User constructor which uses the eight class fields and checks for all variables being valid and not being null.
+There is also a User constructor which creates a new User object and sets all eight variables to an empty string, false, or null.
+There are also four void methods named addFriend, removeFriend, blockUser, and unblockUser which all have the single User parameter of user.
+The addFriend method adds friends to the friendList and the removeFriend method removes friends from the friendList and the blockedList.
+The blockUser method adds users to the blockedList and removes them from the friendList while the unblockUser method removes users from the blockedList.
+There is also a void method named "changeRestriction" in which the restriction is flipped from true to false and vice versa.
+There is also a boolean method named "canMessage" with a User parameter named "A".
+The method checks the friend status and restriction status between two users to see if a user can message the other user.
+There is also a boolean method named  "isBlocked" with a User parameter "A" which checks to see if a user has blocked another user and vice versa.
+There are an additional four getter and setter for the aforementioned methods. "getFriendsList", "getBlockedList", "getChatList", and "isRestrictMessage" all return their respective variables which are friendsList, blockedList, chatList, and restrictMessage. "setFriendsList", "setBlockedList", "setChatList", and "setRestrictMessage" all set the values of the four aforementioned variables from the getter methods.
 The rest of the class is comprised of methods already mentioned in the UserInterface class description.
 The four getters return their respective variables and the four setter methods set the value of those same four variables.
 Additionally, the compareTo method compares the emails of two users.

 The ImpossibleChangeException class contains a ImpossibleChangeException constructor with a String paramater named "message".
 The constructor returns a message whenever an ImpossibleChangeException is thrown.